 Harcourt Park paddling pool opened for summer on 22 November.
 The summer season will last until mid March 2018 but may be extended if weather permits.

-Harcourt Park is considered to be the botanical area of Upper Hutt with large rhododendron and azalea gardens.
-Harcourt Park also has an area of native forest, Wales Woodland, which creates a scenic pass between the main park and the holiday park.
+Harcourt Park is considered to be the botanical area of Upper Hutt with large rhododendron and azalea gardens and an area of native forest, Wales Woodland, which creates a scenic pass between the main park and the holiday park.
 The woodland has many picnic areas and short bush walks of which take several minutes to complete.
 The bush area is suitable for push chairs, buggys and wheelchairs.

 The park includes one junior and one senior playground complete with flying fox and toddler’s paddling pool with spray park.
 The pool is open for sixteen weeks of the year (weather dependent) from around mid November to early April with water spray features in operation from 10.00 am – 7.00 pm.
 The paddling pool area is unsupervised and requires parental supervision at all times.

 The pool is adjacent to the popular playgrounds and provides gallons of free fun for the whole family but especially for toddlers under five.
 Exciting water spray features are installed and include a spray tunnel and sensor-timed sprinklers are set to provide a fun, interactive and safe environment for children to cool off in the summer.
 Young children enjoy the slide into the pool (30 cm deep) and an area has been kept free of water spray features for those parents and tots who want to play spray free.
 The water is constantly filtered through screen, lint and sand filters and chlorinated through a trickle chlorinator to maintain the chlorine levels, and is cleaned weekly by vacuum.